chrystalchern/xara-docs/source/user/manual/model/elements/frame/index.rst

    ExactFrame

-To use frame elements in OpenSees models, you'll need to:
+To use frame elements, you'll need to:

 #.
 Define nodes with appropriate coordinates
 #.
 Create a coordinate transformation with the element orientation